urbanwuensch/drEEM-online/documentation/dreem.md

-# drEEM toolbox for MATLAB 2
+# drEEM toolbox for MATLAB
-Welcome to this MATLAB toolbox that aids the multiway decomposition of fluorescence EEMs into underlying fluorescence components using PARAFAC.
+This toolbox that aids the multiway decomposition of fluorescence EEMs into underlying fluorescence components using PARAFAC.

-## About this documentation
+## About this documentation and version 2
 This documentation is intended to ease the use of the toolbox and will walk you through the installation and usage of the toolbox and its functions.
 Most importantly, we provide a number of tutorials that should allow new users and those not experienced in the programming environment to get started.

-## Contents
+Since the initial release of drEEM in 2013, Matlab has expanded considerably in terms of ease-of-use, functionality, and computation speed. drEEM version 2 takes advantage of new Matlab features and is a complete redevelopment of the code.

+## Topics of this documentation
 [Installation & Getting started]()

 [Tutorials]()